 Clients currently on holiday

-Our priority at the moment is to get in touch with all clients currently on holiday in order to inform them of the situation based on where they are, and to update them on information about their travel home.
+Our first priority was to get in touch with all clients currently on holiday in order to inform them of the situation based on where they are, and to update them on information about their travel home.

 Clients booked to travel in March

-We’re contacting clients in this category to let them have the latest information.
-Where possible we will arrange amended dates for your holiday.
+We’ve now contacted clients in this category to let them have the latest information.
+Where possible we have arranged amended dates for your holiday.
 If your holiday is cancelled, we will ensure the cancellation is processed and any refunds arranged as soon as possible.

 The Spanish government have enforced a 15 day lockdown in place from midnight Saturday 14th March 2020.

-The Foreign & Commonwealth Office (FCO) advises British people against all non-essential travel worldwide as of the 17th March 2020.
+The Foreign & Commonwealth Office (FCO) advised British people against all non-essential travel worldwide as of the 17th March 2020.
 This advice applies initially for a period of 30 days, until Thursday 16th April 2020.
+This advice has now been updated to indefinite for the time being.

 At this stage, we don’t know what the status will be for international travel later in 2020.
 If you have concerns about an existing booking, please contact us to understand your amendment options, or if necessary the latest cancellation information.